iot-edge-foundation/iot-edge-beerlift/README.md

 # Introduction

-This project involves a beer lift that will pop out of the floor when summoned.
+This project involves a beer lift that will pop out of the floor when summoned using a two-way motor.

-The beer lift is connected to the Azure cloud using an Azure IoT Edge module running of a Raspberry Pi.
+The beer lift is connected to the Azure cloud using an Azure IoT Edge module running of a Raspberry Pi (ow another device with GPIO capabilities (at least I2C, SPI and multiple digital pins)).

 The lift can be moved up and down from the cloud.

-The lift also measures the temperature and it measures which bottles are taken out.
+The solution also measures the temperature and it measures which bottles are taken out.
 Each bottle has its own unique position, guided by LEDs.

 This beer lift is designed for up to sixteen bottles.

+Empty beer bottle holders are lit using a LED.
+A micro switch detect the absence of a bottle.
+Once a bottle is placed in the holder, the LED is dimmed (to protect the bee quality).

+A moisture/water sensor can detect any leackage in the construction.

 # Materials used